jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzbilling/index.md

 IBM&reg; DevOps Services provides the Track & Plan and Delivery Pipeline services for IBM Bluemix&trade;.
 All DevOps Services projects include an allowance of free services.
-To avoid service interruptions when you exceed your allowances, you must set up a Bluemix billing account and configure these services.
+To avoid interruptions when you exceed your allowances, you must set up a Bluemix billing account and configure your services.

 You can set up your Bluemix billing account independantly from setting up your DevOps Services project at any time before your free services run out.
-You won't forfeit your free allowance, even when you set up billing.
+Don't worry, you won't forfeit your free allowance when you set up billing.
 As a project owner you can set up a DevOps Services project in two ways:
-* Create an app on Bluemix, add a Git repository, and connect the Bluemix space to one of the services in the DevOps Services catalog.
+* Create an app on Bluemix -> add a Git repository -> connect the Bluemix space to one of the services in the DevOps Services catalog
-* Create a project using DevOps Services and configure it to deploy to Bluemix.
+* Create a project using DevOps Services -> configure it to deploy to Bluemix -> add either the Track & Plan or Delivery Pipeline services to your Bluemix space

 Either way, managing your billing account is the same.
 When your trial period ends or if your project requires advanced features immediately, we give you the tools to manage your account and monitor your usage.